By Judith Rubin

-Benoit Cornet has been busy in 2020, which is the way he likes it.
+Benoit Cornet has been busy over the last year and a half, which is the way he likes it.
 Ever since he entered the themed entertainment industry in 2001, he’s made a name for himself as a pioneer of interactive experience.
 With a background in marketing, business and engineering, Cornet is a walking idea factory, keenly observant and ready to challenge assumptions, as befits a serial entrepreneur and industry leader.
 In April 2020 he announced having formed a new company, BoldMove, saying, “Now is the time to be agile and prepare for the post-crisis era with attractions that are innovative and smart, offering a fast & high return on investment.”

 “Houba” is the call (and the entire vocabulary) of the Marsupilami, a fictional, marsupial type animal originated by the late, Belgian artist André Franquin.
 The Marsupilami family is best known in Belgium and France, but its international following is growing.
 Since its first appearance in comic books in the 1950s it has successfully migrated to animated series, a feature film, a video game, a merchandise line and to a limited extent in attractions, notably at Parc Spirou Provence.